 A bit fiddly at times, but effective.
 Because of this shallow lens (when the adapter is not on) and short height you get the most pocketable SLR I own this side of the half frame PEN FT (whose body is smaller, but whose 40mm lens sticks out quite a bit more).
 On the upper right shoulder you have the all business knob to cock the shutter and reset the mirror and pressing the shutter is a wonderfully stiff, mechanical experience.

 There is the selenium meter that was added on the Contaflex II and it does seem to work, but since selenium meters usually last only a couple of decades I tend to use Sunny 16 or a light meter.
-There is a place to set ASA on the left shoulder, but that is mainly for use with the unlinked, press button to open flap, inbuilt match needle light meter.
-So I consider it to be one heck of a well built all manual camera that requires no batteries to operate.
+I consider it to be one heck of a well built all manual camera that requires no batteries to operate.

 Anyhoo.
 Here is a link to the ongoing gallery and sample photos are below.